Command Line Usage

 the closed caption data is stored in the VBI, such as

-detected automatically so you don't need to worry about
+is detected automatically so you don't need to worry

 -wtvconvertfix: This switch works around a bug in Windows 7's built in